 - Making it easier for people to perform actions that deepen their connection to your brand

-By doing so, the search engine sends more traffic your way through searches without requiring you to pay more for ad space.
+By doing so, the search engine sends more traffic your way through organic searches without requiring you to pay more for ad space.
 Nearly 60% of overall website traffic now comes through search results.

 Achieve this result through effective SEO (search engine optimization).
 It requires significant initial work and then ongoing SEO maintenance.
 Continue to receive this traffic as long as you keep maintaining this optimization.